Skip to main content

 Can I get MBBS with 200 marks in NEET 2026?

-Yes.
-With 200 marks (you have cleared the General 50th-percentile floor, which was 144 marks in NEET 2025), you can secure a seat in select private medical colleges in Bihar, Chhattisgarh, or via Lower-tier Deemed Universities (DY Patil Mumbai/Pune, Santosh Ghaziabad) under Management Quota.
+It depends on your category.
+Per the NTA result declared on 16 July 2026, the qualifying cutoff is 213 marks for General/EWS and 177 for OBC/SC/ST — so 200 marks qualifies OBC/SC/ST candidates but is below the General/EWS floor.
+If you have qualified in your category, you can secure a seat in select private medical colleges in Bihar, Chhattisgarh, or via Deemed Universities (DY Patil Mumbai/Pune, Santosh Ghaziabad) under Management Quota.
 International options like Bangladesh (NMC-recognized colleges), Russia, and Uzbekistan are also realistic if your budget is ₹25-35 Lakhs.

 What are the MBBS admission options below 400 marks in NEET?